Tiger & Bunny: Production

 The series was co-created by producer Masayuki Ozaki and director Keiichi Sato.
 Sato wanted a story about heroes with mundane problems.
 Ozaki wanted to depict the "conflict and drama one sees when they've belonged to an organization for a while".
 The project idea came from watching a news item on the controversy over the competition swimsuits in the Beijing Olympics.
 He saw an interview that stated a specific swimsuit style would give swimmers a better chance at setting a record, but the athletes who had contracts with Japanese companies couldn't wear it.
 Taking the director's idea, they decided to make a story of heroes who have to bear the weight of sponsors and depict the conflict, drama, and cultures it entails.

 Manga artist Masakazu Katsura was chosen as the series' artist due to his large amount of works involving superheroes most notably Zetman and Wingman as well as attractive female characters.
 Katsura was surprised upon being hired for such series.
 The team had character concepts when starting, their superpowers and animal motifs.
 However, their abilities and personalities were vague until Katsura started the designs.
-Once Katsura finished his sketches, the Sunrise staff came up with ideas for the their traits.
+Once Katsura finished his sketches, the Sunrise staff came up with ideas for their traits.
 The character Seymour became the hero name "Fire Emblem".
 However, this was not a direct reference to Nintendo's video games with the same name.

 Most characters are depicted entirely through CG since their costumes were designed to show industry logos that would change over time.
 Blue Rose is the only character that is frequently hand drawn.
 Another reason was that they were mindful of the international market.
 People around the world are most used to seeing CG animation as the visual style because of Pixar and Disney.
 Due to this they thought CG had the most universality so they designed each hero in CG.